Opsek/OSs-security/README.md

 ## Contributing

 Pull requests and improvements are welcome!
-Please test scripts responsibly before suggesting changes.